 Do not stop taking the antibiotic tablets early, even if the impetigo starts to clear up.

 Impetigo can easily spread to other parts of your body or to other people until it stops being contagious.

 It stops being contagious:

-- 48 hours after you start using the medicine prescribed by your GP
+- 48 hours after you start using hydrogen peroxide cream or antibiotics prescribed by your GP

 - when the patches dry out and crust over (if you do not get treatment)